basarat/typescript-react/00 why/README.md

 );
 ```

-Even in such a simple application we can demonstrate the great developer experience offered to react development by using TypeScript.
+Even in such a simple application we can demonstrate a bit of the great developer experience offered to react development by using TypeScript.

 ***Delete everything after <`***
 First up is *autocomplete*.